The Junk Mail: Plot

 George's parents make up excuses to cut him short on his weekly phone call and leave the house when he visits.
 When George confronts them about this, they tell him they are cutting him loose.
 George sexually propositions his cousin Rhisa to force his parents to get involved in his life.
 However, Rhisa agrees to the relationship and insists on keeping it secret.
 When he hears that his parents are borrowing the van, George schemes to make out with Rhisa in it so his parents will catch them when they pick it up.
 Jerry searches Central Park for Frankie, who has gone to dig a hole and sit in it.
 George parks the van in front of Frankie's hole.
 Frankie yells "Is this Seinfeld's van?!
 Seinfeld's van!", which George mistakes as "Son of Sam", running away in fear.
 The Costanza parents find the van.
 Jerry reconciles with Frankie and helps him out of the hole.
-They and George and Rhisa see the van rocking; they open it up and see the Costanzas having sex.
+They and George and Rhisa see the van rocking; despite Jerry cautioning them against opening it, they do so and see the Costanzas having sex.
 Upon seeing this, Frankie and Jerry agree to sell the van, while George is traumatized.
 His parents give him a "the birds and the bees" talk, only traumatizing him further.